Top of the page

 Cholesterol is a type of fat in your blood.
 It is needed for many body functions, such as making new cells.
 Cholesterol is made by your body.
 It also comes from food you eat.
 High cholesterol means you have too much of the fat in your blood.

 If you have high cholesterol, this fat can build up inside your blood vessel walls.
-Over time, this raises your risk of having heart disease, a heart attack, or a stroke.
+Over time, this raises your risk of having coronary artery disease, a heart attack, or a stroke.

-You can improve your cholesterol levels and lower your risk of heart disease with healthy habits.
+You can improve your cholesterol levels and lower your risk of coronary artery disease with healthy habits.
 But for some people, cholesterol problems run in the family.
-If changes in diet and exercise don't improve your cholesterol levels, you and your doctor can decide if you want to take medicine.
+If changes in diet and exercise don't improve your cholesterol levels, you and your doctor can decide if medicine is right for you.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.